One place for your family's records

 Back to comparisonsComparison and positioning

-Home inventory tools help people catalog belongings, often for insurance or quick valuation use cases.
-Wholekin goes further by connecting people, documents, relationships, permissions, and ongoing stewardship around those items.
+Home inventory tools are good for cataloging belongings, often for insurance.
+Wholekin goes further by connecting people, documents, and what changes over time.

 Wholekin vs home inventory apps

-A system of record around the inventory, not just the inventory itself.
+The record around the inventory, not just the inventory.

-Better for complex households than a catalog-only tool.
+Better for real families than a catalog-only app.

 What makes that category valuable 01